cascode-labs/viper/README.md

 ----------------------

 * sp: "start project" Opens a project in virtuoso.
-      Run "sp -h" for more details
+      Run "sp --help" for more details

 * virt: Virtuoso command line utilities
-      Run "virt -h" for more details
+      Run "virt --help" for more details